 As I mentioned yesterday, it’s Cookie Week here on Cupcakes & Kale Chips.
 So for Mama Mondays, I am bringing you a really fun, easy, cookie to make with even the littlest little kitchen helpers.
 And it would make a really sweet little gift from your little one.
-You can eve wrap it in homemade wrapping paper.
+You can even wrap it in homemade wrapping paper.
 Grandparents everywhere are melting!
+Get the kids in the kitchen and make Sugar Cookie Bars!

 (Brief disclaimer before I go on – Please excuse the disaster in the background of all of the pictures.
 If you have kept up with my Project Christmas Cookie 2012 status on Facebook, and know anything about my messy baking tendencies, then you understand.
 It is much cleaner now.)